 Two Scenarios Considered here:

-1) Both software (VMware and VirtualBox) running on the same physical computer with several virtual machines.
+1) Both software (VMware and VirtualBox) run on the same physical computer with several virtual machines.

-2) Each software running on different physical computers on the network.
-These two physical computers should have working network connectivity.
+2) Both software run on different physical computers on the network.
+These two physical computers have working network connectivity.

-Without migrating virtual machines to particular desktop virtualization software, we can use this method to make a network connection among them, no matter where VM is hosted.
+Without migrating virtual machines to a particular desktop virtualization software, we can use the below method to set up a network connection among them, no matter where VM is hosted.

-For example, when you have a domain controller virtual machine on VMware, you can join the virtual machines from VirtualBox to domain from the same or different host.
+For example, if you have a domain controller virtual machine on VMware, you can join the guest virtual machines from VirtualBox to that active directory domain from the same or different host.

 Scenario 1: Network Between VirtualBox & VMware VMs – On the Same Host

-When physical network available on your computer, for example at the office, you do not need to connect virtual machines with the office network for security and testing purpose.
-So, setting up a bridged network type with physical network card where DHCP enabled is not a good idea, because it may create issues on your office network.
+When a physical network is available on your computer, for example at the office, you do not need to connect virtual machines with the office network for security and testing purposes.
+So, setting up a bridged network with the physical network card where DHCP is enabled is not a good idea, because it may conflict with your office network.

-Next option is using ‘VirtualBox host-only adapter’ as a common network card and bridge it with VMware Workstation.
-Follow the steps.
+The next option is to use ‘VirtualBox host-only adapter’ and bridge it with VMware Workstation.

 2) Set the network type as ‘Host-only Adapter’ in VirtualBox virtual machine settings.
-Modify the same network settings for the VMs that need to communicate with the VMs on VMware.
+Modify the same network settings for the VMs that need to communicate to VMware.

-3) By default, the VirtualBox host-only adapter will be issuing IP address (as DHCP server) to clients.
+3) By default, the VirtualBox host-only adapter will be issuing IP addresses (as DHCP server) to clients.
 You can keep the same DHCP series or change it or even disable DHCP and assign IPs manually for the VMs.
-It is up to you, but make it simple and straight forward.

-4) Go to VMware Virtual Network Editor now.
-This option is available with VMware workstation only.
+4) Navigate to VMware Virtual Network Editor now.
+This option is available with VMware workstation versions only.
 VMplayer doesn’t have this option.

 Changing ‘Automatic’ to VirtualBox Host Only Adapter network type will separate VMs network from physical LAN.
-VMnet0 is configured with the above settings in my example.
+VMnet0 is configured with the above settings in my environment.

-5) In network settings of VMware virtual machine, change the network type to custom and point to the network name you modified in the above step (VMnet0)
+5) In the network settings of the VMware virtual machine, change the network type to custom and point it to the network name you modified in the above step (VMnet0)

-6) Now the guest VM OS on VMware will be getting DHCP IP from VirtualBox network.
+6) Now the guest VMs on VMware Workstation will get DHCP IP from the VirtualBox network.
 Assigning manual IP in the same range also will work in this setup.

 Now we have successfully set up a network between VirtualBox and VMware virtual machines.

 Here is the working network connection in my lab.
-I can ping from Windows vista (VMware) to Windows XP (Oracle VirtualBox).
-Yes, this demonstration was done many years ago when Windows Vista was famous 🙂
+I can ping from Windows OS (VMware) to another Windows OS (Oracle VirtualBox).
+It confirms the working network connectivity between these two virtualization software.

 Scenario 2: VMware and VirtualBox Running on Different Hosts

-Obviously we have to the physical LAN to connect virtual machines in different hosts.
+In this setup, we need to have a working physical LAN to connect virtual machines between different hosts.

 1) Select bridged network type in virtual machines settings of VirtualBox.
-Point the network adapter to LAN network card which is connected to other VMware host.
+Point the network adapter to the LAN network card which is connected to another VMware host.

 In this way, this VM will communicate to VirtualBox VM you configured in the earlier step.
-Again, DHCP and manual IP address are optional depending on your network setup.
-But make sure that both host computers and VMs are in the same IP range.
+DHCP or manual IP addresses are optional depending on your network setup.
+But make sure that both host computers and virtual machines are in the same IP range.
 Also, check the Windows firewall settings before doing any network test.

-I used these two scenarios to configure network among virtual machines running on different software and different host computers.
-It worked pretty well.
-It is the ideal way to build and test a lab with multiple VMs from multiple physical computers when you can’t host many VMs on a single computer.
+I used these two scenarios to configure network connections among virtual machines running on different software and different host computers.
+It worked well without any issues.
+It is the ideal way to build a test lab with multiple VMs from several physical computers when you can’t host many VMs on a single computer.